Zywave/booster/src/_areas/design-system/components/checkboxes.md

 ![Avoid placing Checkboxes too close to each other as it would create confusion on associate the right checkbox to the right label](/images/3-2.png)

 <docs-do-not>
-Avoid placing Checkboxes too close to each other as it would create confusion on associate the right checkbox to the right label
+Avoid placing Checkboxes too close to each other as it would create confusion and not associate the right checkbox to the right label
 </docs-do-not>

 </div>